sagemath/trac_to_gh/Issue 2821.md

 # Issue 2821: get rid of anything "about this document" sections of any sage docs that say "send email to stein"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2821

 Original creator: was